agorf/jot/README.md

 Previous working day.

-It returns last Friday's date when ran on Saturday, Sunday or Monday.
+It returns previous Friday's date when ran on Saturday, Sunday or Monday.

 ### `next` (`nwd`)